coldshrine/study-notes/books/effective-java.md

 Classes should be immutable unless there's a very good reason to make them mutable.

 If a class cannot be made immutable, limit its mutability as much as possible.
 Declare every field `private final` unless there's a good reason to do otherwise.

+Constructors should create fully initialised objects with all of their invariants established.